vodquang96/django-anymail/docs/esps/sendinblue.rst

   Anymail has no way to communicate an attachment's desired content-type to the SendinBlue API if the name is not set correctly.

-**Additional template limitations**
+**No attachments with templates**
-  If you are sending using a SendinBlue template, their API doesn't support overriding the template's body.
+  If you are sending using a SendinBlue template, their API doesn't support ordinary file attachments.
+Attempting to send an attachment with a template will result in the SendinBlue API error message, "Please don't pass attachment content & templateId in same request, instead use attachment url only."
   See the :ref:`templates <sendinblue-templates>` section below.

 **Single Reply-To**
   SendinBlue's v3 API only supports a single Reply-To address.